-[CAPTION: The UCT Design School group of design thinkers posing for a photo.]
+[CAPTION: The UCT Design School group of young design thinkers on this partnership.]

 Innovation 1: Event-planning cell phone application

-One team's solution, "To D-Day" (TD-D), is an event-planning online application designed to semi-automate the process for library staff to organize social gatherings.
-Through guided step-by-step event planning, TD-D simplifies the process, making it efficient and accessible on various digital devices.
-The platform offers features like calendar invitations, GPS-based location suggestions, checklists, and invitation posters to enhance event organisation.
+One solution, "To D-Day" (TD-D), is an event-planning online application designed to semi-automate the process for library staff to organize social gatherings with communities.
+Through guided event planning, TD-D simplifies the process, making it efficient and accessible on various digital devices.
+The platform features calendar invitations, GPS-based location suggestions, checklists, and invitation posters to enhance event organisation.

-The team conducted in-depth interviews and observations of potential users, including library volunteers, university students, and elderly community members, to gather insights for refining their solution.
-The team gained a better understanding of the interviewees' experiences with the library and their opinions.
-It was found that the elderly of Wellington also needed to feel a sense of belonging to a community through more social interactions which was the objective with the easy-to-use solution.
+The team conducted in-depth interviews and observations of users, including library volunteers, university students, and elderly community members, to gather insights for refining their solution.
+This allowed the team to gain an understanding of the user’s experiences with the library and their opinions.

 Innovation 2: Career, employment and personal development services

-The Youth Development Initiative is a program aimed at fostering engagement among young adults within the Wellington Library community.
-The primary focus is to provide early career, employment and personal development services to address the challenges faced by the target demographic.
+The Youth Development Initiative is a program aimed at fostering engagement among young adults within the Wellington community.
+The focus is to provide early career, employment, and personal development services to address youth unemployment challenge.

 The program consists of a mobile (moving station) system that offers guidance in CV writing, cover letters, and interview skills.
-The initiative seeks to address barriers between employment opportunities in underserved areas, by providing a marketable offering that improves the quality of job applications.
+The initiative aims to break barriers between employment opportunities in underserved areas, and provide an offering that improves the quality of job applications.

-To implement this program, the library needs to acquire desktop computers and laptops, or can utilize existing library computers, and invest in portable furniture or stations for flexible event locations.
-Hiring a designated person to manage the service, training library staff or volunteers further strengthens the program.
-Youth interviewed about the viability of this idea were very keen to see it implemented.
+To implement, the library needs to acquire desktop computers and laptops, or can utilise existing library computers, and invest in portable furniture or stations for flexible use.
+Allocating a designated person to manage the service, and training library staff or volunteers further strengthens the program.
+Youth interviewed about the viability of this idea were very excited to see it implemented.

 Innovation 3: Registering Volunteers with specific skills

-The design thinking process involved understanding the context and needs of various users and stakeholders.
-Initial interviews with e.g. the librarian, Tanya, member of Friends of the Library, Karel, and the contracted gardener, Reggie, shed light on the challenges faced by the librarians and the lack of resources and staff.
+User interviews with key stakeholders shed light on the challenges faced by the librarians due to the constraints on human resources.

-To address these challenges, the solution enables the librarian to access and source additional volunteers to assist with library activities and programs.
-It simplifies the process of pairing volunteers with users and creates a database to track programs activities and success.
-The initiative also opens up the possibility of collaborating with non-profit organisations to leverage their volunteer base for additional services.
+To address these challenges, the solution enables the librarian to access and source local volunteers to assist with activities and programs.
+It creates a process of pairing volunteers with users to work together on small tasks and the possibility of collaborating with local NGOs to leverage their volunteer base for more complex needs.

-By connecting the community to library services and identifying specific community needs, the initiative aims to improve engagement and awareness of library services.
-Regular group sessions, literacy programs and other activities can be organized with sufficient demand and availability of trained volunteers, providing further support to the librarians in delivering quality services.
+Existing programs like outreach sessions, literacy programs and other activities can be organized through trained volunteers who can provide the support need so librarians can focus on delivering quality services.

+Congratulations to the teams involved in this project!
+With ideas like this, WCLS is poised to be an innovation frontrunner for the Western Cape Government.